fsharp/fslang-design/RFCs/FS-1028-Implement Async.StartImmediateAsTask.md

 # F# RFC FS-1028 - Implement Async.StartImmediateAsTask

-The design suggestion Implement Async.StartImmediateAsTask (https://github.com/fsharp/fslang-suggestions/issues/521) has been marked "approved in principle".
+The design suggestion, **Implement Async.StartImmediateAsTask** (https://github.com/fsharp/fslang-suggestions/issues/521) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.

 * [x] Approved in principle